googleprojectzero/Jackalope/README.md

 `-add_all_inputs` - Adds all samples from the input directory into the fuzzing corpus, even those that don't trigger any new coverage.
 Default is off.

+`-dict <path>` - Provides a dictionary to be used during mutation.
+The dictionary should be a text file with every entry on a separate line. `\xXX` escape sequences can be used.

 For TinyInst instrumentation command line arguments, refer to [TinyInst readme](https://github.com/googleprojectzero/TinyInst).

 Example (macOS):